Aspartic Acid / D-Aspartic Acid (DAA)

 Aspartic acid is a non-essential amino acid existing in two enantiomers: L-aspartate (the natural form, used in protein synthesis, urea cycle, neurotransmission) and D-aspartic acid (DAA, found in neuroendocrine tissues).

-What does Aspartic Acid / D-Aspartic Acid (DAA) do?
+What is Aspartic Acid / D-Aspartic Acid used for?

-What is the recommended dosage of Aspartic Acid / D-Aspartic Acid (DAA)?
+What is the recommended dosage of Aspartic Acid / D-Aspartic Acid?

-What is Aspartic Acid / D-Aspartic Acid (DAA) used for?
+Does Aspartic Acid / D-Aspartic Acid interact with any medications?